suhaldar/EM_Training/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.
 Highl level Design Document.
 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Architecture diagram for the Architecture.
 &nbsp;&nbsp;&nbsp;&nbsp;3.
 ER diagram for the System.
 &nbsp;&nbsp;&nbsp;&nbsp;4.
-2 Certifications for the Agile and Scrum courses from Udemy.
+2 Certificates for the Agile and Scrum courses from Udemy.